LaNorris Sellers

 LaNorris Sellers (born June 23, 2005) is an American college football quarterback for the South Carolina Gamecocks.

 Early life

-Sellers attended South Florence High School in Florence, South Carolina for all four years of his high school career.
-As a senior he took the Bruins to the SCHSL 4A State Championship where they beat the Northwestern Trojans 57-30.
+Sellers was born and raised in Florence, South Carolina.
+He attended South Florence High School in Florence for all four years of his high school career.
+As a senior Sellers took the Bruins to the South Carolina 4A State Championship where they beat the Northwestern Trojans 57–30.

 Sellers was named the Florence Morning News Prep Football Player of the Year after he passed for 2,948 yards with 45 touchdowns and rushed for 1,338 yards and 17 touchdowns.
 Sellers was named the offensive MVP of the 2022 Shrine Bowl after throwing for 121 yards and a touchdown.

-At the conclusion of his high school career he was ranked "No. 4 prospect in the state, the 16th-best quarterback in the country and No. 246 overall in the 247Sports Composite".
+At the conclusion of his high school career Sellers was ranked No. 4 prospect in the state, the 16th-best quarterback in the country and No. 246 overall in the 247Sports Composite.
 He originally committed to play college football at Virginia and then Syracuse before finally signing with the South Carolina.